Non-equilibrium effects in turbulent boundary layers over riblets: DNS of step changes in surface texture: Conclusions

 \section{Conclusions}

-We investigated the recovery of a ZPG TBL downstream of a riblet-to-smooth step change, and vice versa.
-We focused on drag-increasing triangular riblets with tip angle $\ang{90}$ and viscous-scaled spacing $50$ (T9 riblets).
-The ZPG TBL has $Re_{\theta_0} \simeq 680$ right upstream of the step change, and grows up to $Re_\theta \simeq 1000$ downstream of the step change.
-To evaluate the flow recovery to equilibrium, we conducted additional calculations of a ZPG TBL over an entirely smooth wall, as well as one covered entirely by T9 riblets.
-To make the computations affordable, we proposed a novel grid generation approach for unstructured spectral element solvers, where the elements size grows consistent with the size of turbulent scales.
-We observed that $C_f$ converged to its equilibrium value with a faster rate during smooth-to-T9 step change (within $4\delta_0$), than during T9-to-smooth step change (within $7\delta_0$).
-However, for both step changes, $C_f$ did not completely reach equilibrium, even after $45\delta_0$ downstream of the step change.
-Similarly, the internal equilibrium layer thickness $\delta_{IEL}$ did not reach the TBL thickness, and stayed within $0.4\delta_0$.
-Assessment of the profiles of the mean velocity derivative $dU^+/d\ln(y^+)$ and streamwise turbulent stress $\overline{u'^2}^+$ revealed that the wake region does not recover, even up to $45\delta_0$, leading to the incomplete recovery in $C_f$ and $\delta_{IEL}$.
+We investigated the recovery of ZPG TBLs downstream of riblet-to-smooth and smooth-to-riblet step changes.
+We focused on three triangular riblet shapes for riblet-to-smooth calculations: riblets with tip angle, $\alpha=\ang{90}$ and viscous-scaled spacing, $s^+ = 50$ (T950), $\alpha=60, s^+=15$ (T615), and $\alpha=\ang{60}, s^+=50$ (T650).
+Viscous units are calculated based on the friction velocity $u_{\tau_0}$ at a reference location upstream of the step change, where $Re_{\theta_0} \simeq 680$ ($Re_{\tau_0} \simeq 283$).
+While T615 is a drag-decreasing riblet, T950 and T650 are drag-increasing.
+For smooth-to-riblet step change, we considered only T950 riblet.
+The ZPG TBL grows up to $Re_\theta \simeq 1000$ ($Re_\tau \simeq 400$) by the end of the computational domain downstream of the step change.
+To evaluate the flow recovery to equilibrium, we conducted additional reference calculations of a ZPG TBL over an entirely smooth wall, as well as a ZPG TBL over an entirely riblet-covered wall by T950 riblets.
+To make the computations affordable, we followed our recently proposed $\eta-$grid generation approach of \citet{Rouhi2025} for unstructured solvers, where the element size grows proportionate to the local Kolmogorov scale.